Geometric actions and flat space holography: Reduction of the action

 where $X, \Phi, Y, W, \zeta, V$ are functions of $u,\vp,r$ and their pull-back to the boundary depends only on $(u,\vp)$.
 Using this decomposition, the first term in \eqref{WZW2} becomes

 The Wess-Zumino term \eqref{WZterm2} can be conveniently written as a total derivative

 This brings the total action \eqref{WZW2} to the form:

-Due to \eqref{bcimpl} the fields appearing are no longer periodic in $\vp$, so one in principle also should take total derivatives in $\vp$ into account.
+Due to \eqref{bcimpl} the fields appearing here are not periodic in $\vp$, so in principle one should take total derivatives in $\vp$ into account.
 However, these terms do not contribute here or below due to our assumption that $h$ is $u$ independent.

 The conditions \eqref{BMSbcs} impose constraints on the set of 6 fields.
 They are:

 In addition, they define $\cM$ and $\cN$ in terms of the fields $X,W$ as:

 Here $\{X,\vp\}$ is again the Schwarzian derivative \eqref{Schwarzian}.
 Implementing these constraints in the action \eqref{WZW3} gives